 - develop a plan for your care

-Further appointments will be organised by your midwife according to the care option you choose.
+Further appointments will be organised by your midwife according to the care options you choose.
 Your visits are a great way to learn about how your baby is growing and what is happening to your body.
 At your visits you will have your:

-- your GP or midwife will palpate (feel) your abdomen to see how much your baby has grown and listen to your baby’s heartbeat
+- uterus palpated (felt) and abdomen measured to see how much your baby has grown.
+We will also listen to your baby’s heartbeat.